-$\textbf{Tools} \rightarrow \textbf{Devices}$
+$\mathbf{Tools} \to \mathbf{Devices}$

 A submenu for control supported devices.

 List your Equipment...
 (Ctrl+0)

 Allows you to define your equipment characteristics for observation logs.
 The Configure Equipment window is divided into four tabs: Telescope, Eyepiece, Lens and Filter.
 You can add a new equipment by completing its characteristics and pressing Add New... button.
 You can also save or remove an equipment from the list.